pagkly/Zed/Investopedia3/Home Equity Loan.md

 Home equity loans exploded in popularity after the [Tax Reform Act of 1986](https://www.investopedia.com/terms/t/taxreformact1986.asp) because they provided a way for consumers to get around one of its main provisions—the elimination of deductions for the interest on most consumer purchases.
 The act left in place one big exception: interest in the service of residence-based debt.

-However, the [Tax Cuts and Jobs Act of 2017](https://www.investopedia.com/taxes/how-gop-tax-bill-affects-you/) suspended the deduction for interest paid on home equity loans and HELOCs until 2026, unless, according to the IRS, “they are used to buy, build, or substantially improve the taxpayer’s home that secures the loan.”
+However, the [[Tax Cuts and Jobs Act of 2017]](https://www.investopedia.com/taxes/how-gop-tax-bill-affects-you/) suspended the deduction for interest paid on home equity loans and HELOCs until 2026, unless, according to the IRS, “they are used to buy, build, or substantially improve the taxpayer’s home that secures the loan.”
 The interest on a home equity loan used to consolidate debts or pay for a child’s college expenses, for example, is not tax-deductible.1

 Before you take a home equity loan, be sure to compare terms and interest rates.
-When looking, “don’t focus solely on large banks, but instead consider a loan with your local credit union,” recommends [Clair Jones](https://www.imove.com/blog/author/cjones/), a real estate and relocation expert who writes for Movearoo.com and iMove.com.
+When looking, “don’t focus solely on large banks, but instead consider a loan with your local credit union,” recommends [[Clair Jones]](https://www.imove.com/blog/author/cjones/), a real estate and relocation expert who writes for Movearoo.com and iMove.com.
 “Credit unions sometimes offer better interest rates and more-personalized account service if you’re willing to deal with a slower application processing time.”

-As with a mortgage, you can ask for a [good faith estimate](https://www.investopedia.com/terms/g/good_faith_estimate.asp), but before you do, make your own honest estimate of your finances.
-[Casey Fleming](https://www.facebook.com/CaseyFleming.sbcglobal/), mortgage advisor at C2 Financial Corporation and author of _The Loan Guide: How to Get the Best Possible Mortgage_, says, “You should have a good sense of where your credit and home value are before applying, in order to save money.
+As with a mortgage, you can ask for a [good faith estimate](https://www.investopedia.com/terms/g/good_faith_estimate.asp), but before you do, make your own honest estimate of your finances. [[Casey Fleming]](https://www.facebook.com/CaseyFleming.sbcglobal/), mortgage advisor at C2 Financial Corporation and author of _The Loan Guide: How to Get the Best Possible Mortgage_, says, “You should have a good sense of where your credit and home value are before applying, in order to save money.
 Especially on the appraisal \[of your home\], which is a major expense.
 If your appraisal comes in too low to support the loan, the money is already spent”—and there are no refunds for not qualifying.

 Before signing—especially if you’re using the home equity loan for debt consolidation—run the numbers with your bank and make sure the loan’s monthly payments will indeed be lower than the combined payments of all your current obligations.
 Even though home equity loans have lower interest rates, your term on the new loan could be longer than that of your existing debts.